ThoughtWorksInc/daffy/README.md

 ## Description

 Working with DataFrames often means passing them through multiple transformation functions, making it easy to lose track of their structure over time.
-DAFFY adds runtime validation and documentation to your DataFrame operations through simple decorators.
+Daffy adds runtime validation and documentation to your DataFrame operations through simple decorators.
 By declaring the expected columns and types in your function definitions, you can:

 ```python
 @df_in(columns=["price", "bedrooms", "location"])